 HOW DO YOU GET HPV?

 HPV is very easy to catch.
+Most people who have ever had sex will become infected with HPV at some time.
 It is passed on through sexual activity involving any kind of genital contact.
 Anyone who has ever had any kind of sexual contact can be infected with HPV, you do not need to have had sexual intercourse.
 Since HPV usually causes no symptoms, and most often clears naturally by itself, most people will have HPV without realizing it.
-It can remain dormant in the body and people can have HPV even if years have passed since they had sex.
+It can sometimes remain dormant in the body and people can have HPV even if it is many years since they had sex.
 Even those with only one lifetime sex partner can get HPV.